Local and Global Heights on Weighted Projective Varieties: Weighted heights

 The Cartier divisors with this operation on a weighted variety $\X$ form a group that we denote it by $\CaDiv_\w (\X)$.
-The \textbf{support} of a Cartier divisor is the set of zeros and poles of the $f_i$, which is denoted by $\Supp(D)$.
-A Cartier divisor is said to be \textbf{effective} or \textbf{positive} if it can be defined by a collection $\{(U_i, f_i)| i \in I\}$ such that every $f_i \in \O_\X(U_i).$ For a given $f\in k_\w(\X)^*$, the divisor $\div(f)=\{(\X,f)\}$ is called a \textbf{principal Cartier divisor}.
+The \textbf{support} of a Cartier divisor is the set of zeros and poles of $f_i$, which is denoted by $\Supp(D)$.
+A Cartier divisor is said to be \textbf{effective} or \textbf{positive} if it can be defined by a collection $\{(U_i, f_i)| i \in I\}$ such that every $f_i \in \cO_\X(U_i).$ For a given $f\in k_\w(\X)^*$, the divisor $\div(f)=\{(\X,f)\}$ is called a \textbf{principal Cartier divisor}.
 Two Cartier divisors are \textbf{linearly equivalent} if their difference is a principal divisor.
 The group of Cartier divisors classes modulo linear equivalence is called \textbf{Picard group} of a weighted variety $\X$ and is denoted by $\Pic_\w (\X)$.
-In the case $\X= \wP_{\w}^n(k)$, we simply write $\Pic(\wP_{\w}^n)$.
-We notice that $\O_\X (a)$ in not necessarily an invertible sheaf for any given integer $a\in \Z$.
-However, by \cite[Lem.
-1.3]{Mori1975}, the sheaf $\O_\X (m)$ with $ m=\lcm (q_0, \cdots, q_n)$ is ample and invertible, and for $a, b \in \Z$ we have
+In the case $\X= \P_{\w, k}^n $, we write $\Pic(\P_{\w ,k}^n)$.
+A Cartier divisor $D$ on a weighted variety $\X$ is said to be \textbf{ample} or \textbf{big} if the corresponding line bundle $\cO(D)$ is ample or big, respectively.